mccallofthewild/gdax/README.md

 # GDAX

-A Crystal library for interacting with GDAX's REST and WebSocket API's.
+A Crystal library for interacting with GDAX's Client and WebSocket API's.

 ### Visit the [API Documentation](https://mccallofthewild.github.io/gdax/) for a more in-depth look at the library's functionality.